arm-on/plan/long-term-goals.md

     - Linear Algebra :white_check_mark:
 - Learning to Cook! :beer:
 - Becoming a DJ
-- Reading Papers (Postponed until the end of the exams)
+- Reading Papers to Write a Research Proposal for my PhD (Postponed until the end of the exams)